tien315/FNAL-Unity-Project/Documentation/2_set_up_the_scene.md

 # FNAL Unity Project Tutorial: Part 2

+In [Part 1](1_creating_a_urdf.md) of the tutorial, we learned:
+* Edit XACROs
+* Set robot joint limits
+* Change the robot default pose
+* Generate a URDF from XACROs using ROS

 In this second part of the tutorial, we will start by downloading and installing the Unity Editor.
-We will install our project's dependencies: the Perception, URDF, and TCP Connector packages.
-We will then use a set of provided prefabs to easily prepare a simulated environment containing a table, a cube, and a working robot arm.
+We will install our project's dependencies: the Perception, URDF Importer, and TCP Connector packages.
+We will then use a set of provided prefabs to easily prepare a simulated environment containing a table, a fin, and a working robot arm.

 **Table of Contents**